devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

   send or receive points from teammates with full audit history.
 - **Tasks & governance** – Apply for community tasks, submit proposals, and vote once admins approve them.
+- **GameFi arcade** – Slip into the neon `/gamefi` hub to spin the IGP Wheel of Fortune, review ledger history, and peek at the upcoming casino lineup.

 ### Admin experience
 - **Wallet operations** – Inline editing of wallets, Telegram handles, and